Erdogan's intensifies battle against Islamic critic ahead of presidential vote

 They include Islamic lender Bank Asya, which has come under pressure to sell assets after major investors withdrew deposits amid hostile government comment about the bank.

-State-owned companies and institutional depositors loyal to Erdogan have withdrawn 4 billion lira ($1.8 billion)(1.10 billion British pound), some 20 percent of the bank's total deposits, according to media reports.
+State-owned companies and institutional depositors loyal to Erdogan have withdrawn 4 billion lira ($1.8 billion), some 20 percent of the bank's total deposits, according to media reports.

 Pressure on the bank intensified on Thursday when the tax office said it had cancelled an accord allowing it to collect taxes for the finance ministry.